British Chihuahua Club Rescue Association

 for instance some dogs love the hustle and bustle of a family, whilst others prefer a

 home on a one to one basis.
-Once a dog becomes available, the most suitable
+Once a dog becomes available, the most

 Rescue File.
 In some cases, where there is nobody available to do a home check